 NoSQL databases are designed for unstructured or semi-structured data.
 They are highly scalable and flexible, making them ideal for handling large volumes of data.
 Examples include MongoDB, Cassandra, and Redis.

-These databases store data in the form of objects, similar to how data is represented in object-oriented programming.
-They are useful for applications that require complex data relationships.
+These databases store data in the form of objects, similar to object-oriented programming.
+They are ideal for applications that require complex data relationships.

 Use Case: Multimedia applications and engineering design systems.